elchemista/vettore/README.md

    The main in‑memory database is defined as a `CacheDB` struct.
 Internally, it stores collections in a Rust [`HashMap<String, Collection>`](https://doc.rust-lang.org/std/collections/struct.HashMap.html), mapping collection names to a `Collection` struct.

 2. **Collection**
-   Each collection is a struct with the following fields:
+   Each collection is a struct with:

    - `dimension: usize` – The fixed length of every vector in this collection.
    - `distance: Distance` – The similarity metric used (e.g., Euclidean, Cosine, DotProduct, HNSW, Binary).
-   - `embeddings: Vec<Embedding>` – A vector containing all embeddings in the collection.
+   - `embeddings: Vec<Embedding>` – A vector containing all embeddings.
+   - `hnsw_index: Option<HnswIndexWrapper>` – An optional HNSW index for approximate nearest neighbor search.

 3. **Embedding**
    An embedding is represented by: